TheCandidStartup/TheCandidStartup.github.io/_posts/2022-12-05-serverless-or-not.md

 [^7]: Min config is 3 x (1vCPU,2GB) provisioned at $0.007 per GB-hour when idle
 [^8]: Responds instantly to incoming requests from provisioned capacity, scales back down to zero active instances after 60s idle
 [^6]: Lambdas have [access to 2-6 vCPUs but are throttled based on memory size](https://www.sentiatechblog.com/aws-re-invent-2020-day-3-optimizing-lambda-cost-with-multi-threading)
+[^9]: $0.4 for the incoming S3 request, $0.2 for invoking the lambda, $0.4 for the S3 request from the lambda

 Fargate often appears in AWS presentations about serverless architecture.
 However, the cost model is not serverless.
 You need a minimum number of containers running at all times in case a request comes in.
 You can't spin up a container on demand the first time a request arrives.